artech-git/apollo/content/posts/asref_borrow_deref.md

 # AsRef vs Borrow vs Deref in Rust

 ## AsRef & AsMut trait
 `AsRef` is a trait for performing cheap reference-to-reference conversions.
 This includes read and write borrows!
 It's most commonly used for functions that can accept multiple types of concrete references.
-Thought it can be used to borrow Non-sized types too!
+It can also be used to borrow non-sized types!

-let's checkout a simple example first!
-In the below example we are trying to borrow a type as a `str` but we are allowed to passed each type as a reference as illustrated below
+Let's check out a simple example first.
+In the example below, we are trying to borrow a type as a `str`, but we are allowed to pass each type as a reference as illustrated below.

 ### Common Use Cases
 ```rust